authapon/mwebserv/README.md

 # mwebserv (the tiny web framework)
-*This framework is made for personal used, you may take it by your own risk*
+*This framework is made for personal use, you may take it at your own risk*

 ## Example